I had received mixed reviews about Hawaii from my fellow Australians.

 We flew from Honolulu into Kona and out of Hilo back to Honolulu with Hawaiian Airlines, and I didn’t really see any difference between the two airports.
 The flights were approximately the same price and we didn’t have any trouble getting flights at our preferred time.
 It’s really up to you which airport you choose.

-What’s the weather like on the Big Island Hawaii?
+What’s the weather like on Hawaii’s Big Island

 Hawaii’s Big Island has what feels like thousands of micro-climates.
 It’s not the same as Honolulu, where you might be treated to more constant sunshine and hotter weather.
 It also depends of the activity of the volcano, as the eruption phases actually change the local weather (crazy, right!?).
 When we visited in early April while the volcano was erupting, we experienced fairly frequent drizzle, reasonably mild but humid days, and cool evenings.
 If the volcano isn’t erupting, it’s more likely to be drier and sunnier.

-You could also choose to stay in the city centre of Kona and Hilo, and do day trips out of each.
-I’m not sure whether the price would be any different thank it would for renting a car, but if you’re not comfortable driving around Hawaii then this might be a good alternative.
+You could also choose to stay in the city centre of Kona and Hilo, and book day tours out of each.
+I’m not sure whether the price would be any different than it would for renting a car, but if you’re not comfortable driving around Hawaii then this might be a good alternative.

-7 day itinerary for the Big Island, Hawaii
+One week itinerary for the Big Island, Hawaii:

 Days 1-2: Kona + Captain Cook